HenrikBechmann/react-infinite-grid-scroller/README.md

 When dnd is enabled, all data packages returned to RIGS with `getItemPack` must include a `dndOptions` object (together with the `component` and `profile` properties).

-With dnd enabled, the `context` parameter of the `getItemPack` function sent to the host will include the `accept` list of the enclosing Scroller, for convenience.
 ```
 // in host getItemPack function
 ...